 Even if you may already have enough space for your photos, having that space is irrelevant when it comes time to send or upload one.
-Sending huge photographs in emails and texts can put pressure on the app and the person receiving them.
+Sending huge photographs in emails and texts can pressure the app and the person receiving them.
 Additionally, many social media and website platforms have constraints on the size of the photographs you can upload.

-An App Exists For That.
+An App Exists for That.

 The Pro version, which eliminates the advertisements and enables you to compress more than three photographs at once, is also available for your consideration.
 You can also access Shrink.media website from your Safari browser.